 But before we go any further, let's make this clear, Fune wo Amu is in no way a bad show, just a very lackluster one.
 In fact, it contains some of the more realistic character depictions in 2016's anime lineup, deciding to leave behind common tropes and unrealistic personalities for a more grounded performance in a world that's pretty much aligned with our own.
 Where emotion is usually capped off with exaggerated interpretation, this title instead decides to substitute that with nuances in mannerism and body language to help define the individuals on screen.
 Even the changes in vocal inflections are accounted for, a detail that most shows neglect altogether.
 And as if that wasn't enough, to further sell these characters as proper portrayals of adults, they adopt character models that look far more grounded than the usual offerings, recruiting the talented Haruko Kumota, the artist responsible for the inception of Shouwa Genroku Rakugo Shinjuu, as the original character designer.

 For all intents and purposes, given this dedication to craft Fune as an adult orientated slice of life drama, this should be a project I adore.
-It checks off all the trademarks of things I seek out in this kind of stories.
+It checks off all the trademarks of things I seek out in these kinds of stories.
 Shouwa Rakugo was my favorite anime entry of 2016 for that very reason, so when I give Fune the cold shoulder, know that I'm doing so out of genuine concern for its lack of vision.
 For everything that Fune could have aspired for, it ultimately veers off into ho-hum territory.